Miami Assault and Battery Lawyer

 Assault is defined by Florida law as “an intentional, unlawful threat by word or act to do violence to another person, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.”

-To learn more or schedule your free consultation, contact Law Office of Armando J. Hernandez, P.A. today!
+To learn more or schedule your free consultation with an assault and battery lawyer near you, contact Law Office of Armando J. Hernandez, P.A. today!

 What is Simple Assault?